• State Regulations

 If the seller can't find the original title, the seller will have to get a duplicate title from the county that issued the original.

 If the original title has two or more names on it, all parties must sign before a Notary Public.
-However, a person can sign for another person with a notarized Power of Attorney form.
+However, a person can sign for another person with a notarized Power of Attorney (Form BMV 3771).

-Bring the following documents to any County Clerk of Courts title office:
+Bring the following documents to any Ohio County Clerk of Courts title office:

-If the vehicle is less than 10 years old, you'll also need to fill out the odometer statement on the back of the title.
-(If the existing title is the gold-colored title from past years, you'll need to request an Odometer Disclosure Statement from the title office.)
+You'll also need to fill out the odometer statement on the back of the title.
+(If the existing title is the gold-colored title from past years, you may download the Odometer Disclosure Statement (Form BMV 3724) online.

 At the time of application, you will need to pay the sales tax in cash, certified check, or money order.